couchbase/couchbase-elasticsearch-connector/README.md

 Couchbase Transport Plugin for ElasticSearch
 =================================================

+For a pre-built binary package and instruction manual, see the [Couchbase Product Page](http://www.couchbase.com/elasticsearch-plug-in)

 This plugin makes your ElasticSearch node appear like a Couchbase Server node.
 After installation you can use the Cross-datacenter Replication (XDCR) feature of Couchbase Server 2.0 to transfer data continuously.

 Installation